lschneiderbauer/binpackr/README.md

 The implementation in this package is compared to an implementation of the same algorithm in the [BBmisc](https://github.com/berndbischl/BBmisc) package.
-The authors made in clear via the function documentation that speed was none of their concern.
-Further their implementation is written in R while this package uses a C++ implementation.
-Indeed, as expected, the current implementation is superior in terms of run time and memory consumption.
+The authors made it clear that speed was none of their concern.
+BBmisc’s implementation is written in R while this package uses a C++ implementation.

 ### Run time